benwinding/react-admin-firebase/README.md

 A firebase data provider for the [React-Admin](https://github.com/marmelab/react-admin) framework.
+It maps collections from the Firebase database (Firestore) to your react-admin application.

 ## Features
 - [x] Dynamic caching of resources
-- [x] All methods implemented
+- [x] All methods implemented; `(GET, POST, GET_LIST ect...)`
 - [x] Realtime updates, using ra-realtime
-    - Implicitly watches all GET_LIST routes using observables and the firebase sdk
+    - Implicitly watches all GET_LIST routes using observables with the firebase sdk
-    - Optional watch array or dontwatch array
+    - Optional watch collection array or dontwatch collection array

 ## Get Started